travis-ci/dpl/README.md

   --bucket_path PATH                     Location within Bucket to upload app to (type: string) --description DESC                     Description for the application version (type: string) --label LABEL                          Label for the application version (type: string) --zip_file PATH                        The zip file that you want to deploy.
-You probably also should set cleanup to
+If unset, a zipfile will be created
-                                         false if you set this.
-If unset, a zipfile will be created from the current directory, honoring .ebignore and .gitignore. (type: string) --[no-]wait_until_deployed             Wait until the deployment has finished --wait_until_deployed_timeout SEC      How many seconds to wait for Elastic Beanstalk deployment update. (type: integer, default: 600)
+                                         from the current directory, honoring .ebignore and .gitignore. (type: string) --[no-]wait_until_deployed             Wait until the deployment has finished --wait_until_deployed_timeout SEC      How many seconds to wait for Elastic Beanstalk deployment update. (type: integer, default: 600)